Etymology of the terms "Sex Work" and "Sex Worker"

 Originally published in Whores and Other Feminists, Routledge,

-In 1978 I attended a conference in San Francisco organized
+In 1979 or 1980 I attended a conference in San Francisco

-by Women Against Violence in Pornography and Media.
-This
+organized by Women Against Violence in Pornography and Media.

 I had intended to be a sort of ambassador to this group,